 Dough:

-- 30 g granulated sugar
+- 50 g granulated sugar

 - 30 g black sesame powder

-Matcha Glaze:
+Matcha glaze:

 Instructions

-Make the black sesame filing:
+Make the black sesame filling:

 - With the long edge facing you, spread the black sesame filling evenly on the dough using an offset spatula.
-Carefully roll up the dough into a log.
-Divide and cut into 8 even pieces.

 - Preheat oven to 350°F/177°C.